Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Introduction

 Ricci solitons correspond to Ricci flows which are self-similar modulo scaling and reparameterisation.
 Amongst them, steady Ricci solitons correspond to those invariant under reparameterisation only and can be used to model the formation of Type II singularities under the Ricci flow \cite{Ham95}.
 A triple $(M,g,f)$ consisting of a complete Riemannian manifold $(M,g)$ and a smooth function $f:M \to \R$ is called a steady gradient Ricci soliton if

 In this case, the steady soliton structure naturally induces an eternal Ricci flow on $M,$ $g(t) = \phi_t^*g$, where $\phi_t$ is the flow of the vector field $-\nabla f$ and $t\in (-\infty, \infty).$

 Examples of Ricci solitons can be found by imposing symmetry ansatz.
 The strongest symmetry assumption one can make is rotational symmetry, which reduces \eqref{eq SGRS} to an ODE.
-The only non-flat rotationally symmetric steady gradient Ricci soliton is Hamilton's cigar soliton in dimension two \cite{RFonSurfaces}, and Bryant's example in dimension three or higher \cite{Bryant}.
+Up to scaling, the only non-flat rotationally symmetric steady gradient Ricci solitons are Hamilton's cigar soliton in dimension two \cite{RFonSurfaces}, and Bryant's example in dimensions three and higher \cite{Bryant}.
 One may instead impose weaker symmetry assumptions.
-Lai constructed the first examples of $O(1) \times O(n-1)$ symmetric steady gradient Ricci solitons with positive curvature operator in dimensions three and above \cite{Lai24}, solving a conjecture of Hamilton.
-These solitons are referred to as flying wings due to their shape at infinity, as the link of their asymptotic cone is an interval of length $\al \in (0,\pi).$ It is a consequence of their asymptotic geometry that these flying wings are collapsed in dimension three and non-collapsed in dimensions four and above.
+Conjectured to exist by Hamilton, Lai constructed the first examples of $O(1) \times O(n-1)$ symmetric steady gradient Ricci solitons with positive curvature operator in dimensions three and higher \cite{Lai24}.
+These solitons are referred to as flying wings due to their shape at infinity, as the link of their asymptotic cone is an interval of length $\al \in (0,\pi).$ In \cite{Lai-flyingWingsForAnyCone}, Lai proves that there exists a 3-dimensional flying wing for any such \(\al \in (0,\pi).\) It is a consequence of their asymptotic geometry that these flying wings are collapsed in dimension three and non-collapsed in dimensions four and above.
+See also \cite{kahlerflyingwings} for work on Kähler flying wings, and \cite{CLL} for even more recent work on higher dimensional flying wings, which appeared after the first version of this work was made publicly available.

 More generally, one may consider the symmetry ansatz of the group $O(p) \times O(q)$ for any pair of integers $p,q \geq 2$ in dimension $p+q \geq 4$.
-If $(M^{p+q},g,f)$ denotes a complete steady gradient Ricci soliton with $O(p) \times O(q)$ symmetry, the isotropy representation at the unique fixed point of the action, denoted by $o$, decomposes the tangent space into two irreducible subspaces.
+If $(M^{p+q},g,f)$ denotes a complete steady gradient Ricci soliton with $O(p) \times O(q)$ symmetry, the isotropy representation at the unique fixed point of the action decomposes the tangent space into two irreducible subspaces.
 We denote by $\la_p$ and $\la_q$ the sectional curvatures of any plane contained entirely within one of these subspaces (see Section~\ref{prelimSection} for more details).